xtuml/bridgepoint/doc-internal/process/HOWTO-create-new-development-workspace-Linux.md

   _- Open the Model Explorer view in Eclipse and navigate to:
        ~/git/xtuml/internal/src/com.mentor.nucleus.bp.mc.c.binary/mc3020
   _- Paste the previous selection into this folder
+  _- Assure that the pasted files have execution permission

 _- Set the unit test history to assure the test summary tool capture all results _- Open the JUnit view